bitshifter/glam-rs/README.md

   of parameters passed to `glam` to help catch runtime errors
 * `glam-assert` - adds validation assertions to all builds
 * `cuda` - forces `glam` types to match expected [cuda alignment]
+* `fast-math` - By default, glam attempts to provide bit-for-bit identical results on all platforms.
+Using this feature will enable platform specific optimizations that may not be identical to other platforms. **Intermediate libraries should not use this feature and defer the decision to the final binary build**.

 [cuda alignment]: https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#built-in-vector-types